 Tool to Help with PAA (and other SEO tasks)

 One great tool I use to download PAA’s in volume is the SEO Minion Chrome extension.
-This is a great tool that pops up on your search results page and will allow you to download up to 200 PAA’s for each search query into a spreadsheet.
+This is a great tool that pops up on your search results page and will allow you to download many PAA’s for each search query into a spreadsheet.
+The updated version even provides a question tree with different levels that may help you with how to structure your information architecture.
 This is a great way to mine this information and feed your blog post or content writing needs for quite some time.
 If you have 4 core services and grab 200 for each basic service search, you will have plenty of content to work on for some time.
 Even if only a quarter of them are great fodder for a page of content, it is still great fuel for you.

 When you start to organize your content, group it into clear sub-categories.
 You may have questions that fall in different stages of your sales funnel.
 Some questions are asked before the customer even knows that you are the solution to their problem, while others are more to clarify what you might offer in terms of more specific differentiation of your products or services and how they might fit better to their specific issue.
 Once you can get the information organized and linking in a clear way from page to page, you can craft a sales journey for your visitors.
 Remember to link them all back to your core service page.